Query users

 }

-Querying a user by first name
+Query a user by first name

 Normally you can get the user object by any of the User class properties.
-For example in order to get a user by username, you can use the following code:
+For example, in order to get a user by username, you can use the following code:

 C#